hiro9108/Create-API-with-Django/README.md

 ```

 ### 6. Deploy to Heroku
->Connect github to heroku by using GUI
+>Connect github to heroku by using GUI.